1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 David LaChapelle

-"becoming clean", by Dave LaChapelle (1st and 2nd of April)
+"becoming clean", by Dave LaChapelle (2nd of April)

 unused lyrics from that time